 Use your smart phone to track your walk, and try to draw a shape or write a message with the route you take.
 This could be on streets around your house, or in the park, or even across a mountainside!
 Then take a snapshot of the screen and impress your friends and family with a festive message written by your feet!

 No need to rush back because everyone’s feeling famished (it’s been at least 20 minutes since your last mince pie!).
-Pack up some turkey sandwiches or snacks, a flask of hot chocolate, soup or mulled wine, and head out for a picnic.
+Pack up some turkey sandwiches or snacks, a flask of hot chocolate, soup or mulled wine, and head out for a winter picnic.
 If you’ve got some woodland to explore, you could even build a den first, to enjoy your outdoor feast from!
 Don't forget the picnic blanket!

 We’ve all seen happy hounds bounding after balls and running along trails chasing scents.
 Well, you don’t need a dog – or even have to like dogs – to inject some of that joy into your walk.
 Take turns throwing a tennis ball for each other – the others have to run after and ‘retrieve’ the ball back to the thrower.
 Throw it as high as you can, throw it as far as you can, throw it between you with one person playing piggy in the middle…the options are endless.
 You could even have a bag of sweets as ‘treats’ for the ‘dogs’ to earn!

 There are lots of permanent orienteering courses (POCs) around the country – in rural areas as well as in urban parks and green spaces.
 Head to British Orienteering and use your postcode to find a course near you.
 Print out or download the free map, and then get hunting for the posts marked around the course.
 Some are easy, others are fiendish; many are accessible to wheelchair users and people with pushchairs.
 All you need is a compass.